Skip to main content

 3. Randomized controlled trial: After inital delays due to COVID19, the RCT phase of our project is well underway.

-Currently 12 patients are enrolled in the study: 7 in the RCT in VUMC Amsterdam The Netherlands (6 of them have already completed the RCT) and 5 in the RCT in Garmisch partenkirchen (GAP) Germany.
+Currently 17 patients have been enrolled in the study: 11 in VUMC Amsterdam The Netherlands (still 4 in the RCT) and 6 in Garmisch partenkirchen (GAP) Germany (all finished the RCT).

-London site (RNOH) is not yet open.
+London site (RNOH) is not yet open, British patients therefore still travel to Amsterdam, which turns out to be a very good and easy journey.
 No serious side effects occurred

-4. Open label extension): Several of the participants that started with the RCT phase of the study have now gone on to the open label-phase of the study.:
+4. Open label extension): All participants who completed the RCT phase of the study progressed to the open label phase of the study:

-Currently 5 patients are in the open label phase in VUMC, Amsterdam, The Netherlands.
+Currently, 1 patient is in the open label phase in GAP.
 No serious side effects occurred.

 5. Data collection and planning: A data management plan was created and is updated upon need.
 An electronic data reporting/questionnaire collection form was created.
 Regular reports are sent to the Data Safety Board.

-7. Dissemination and Communication: Dissemination and exploitation plans were made and will be updated regularly.
-A logo and website were created.
-The project was presented and discussed at a combination of scientific congresses, patient assemblies and educational events.
+7. Dissemination and communication: Dissemination and exploitation plans have been drawn up and are regularly updated.
+A logo and website were created that continue to be frequently visited.
+The project has been presented and discussed internationally on a very regular basis at a combination of scientific conferences, patient meetings and educational events.

 A peer reviewd article has been published on the design of the study: